 5. Hygiene and Cleanliness

-Keeping your puppies clean is crucial for their health and comfort.
+Keeping your puppies clean is an irreplaceable factor for their future health and comfort.

 Grooming Essentials